apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/prefetching.md

 access to the current buffer in use.

 `SingleFilePerBlockCache` - Responsible for caching blocks to the local file system.
-Each cache block is stored on the local disk as a separate file.
+Each cache block is stored on the local disk as a separate block file.

 ### Operation